mui/material-ui/docs/src/pages/styles/basics/basics.md

 {{"demo": "pages/styles/basics/StressTest.js"}}

-## @material-ui/styles vs @material-ui/core/styles
+## @material-ui/core/styles vs @material-ui/styles

-Material-UI styles are powered by the [@material-ui/styles](https://www.npmjs.com/package/@material-ui/styles) npm package (and JSS).
+Material-UI's styles are powered by the [@material-ui/styles](https://www.npmjs.com/package/@material-ui/styles) package, (built with JSS).
-This solution is [isolated](https://bundlephobia.com/result?p=@material-ui/styles), it does not know about the default Material-UI theme.
-It can be used to style React applications that are not using Material-UI framework.
+This solution is [isolated](https://bundlephobia.com/result?p=@material-ui/styles).
+It doesn't have a default theme, and can be used to style React applications that are not using Material-UI components.

-To remove the need for injecting a theme in the React's context **systematically** and to reduce the number of manual installations a developer needs to do, the `@material-ui/styles` modules are re-exported from `@material-ui/core/styles` (with a default theme).
+ To reduce the number of packages required when used with Material-UI, and to simplify the imports, `@material-ui/styles` modules are re-exported from `@material-ui/core/styles`.
+To remove the need to systematically supply a theme, the default Material-UI theme is applied to `makeStyles`, `styled`, and `withStyles`.

 For instance: